| FNI seeks

 independent foundation engaged in research on international environmental,

-energy, and resource management politics.
+energy, and resource management politics and law.

 The Institute maintains a